TaserudConsulting/jsonresume-nix/README.md

 - [X] Expose themes as packages in flake
 - [X] Expose resumed as package in flake
 - [X] Add a flake check that tests all themes
-- [ ] Add a flake output to test end users resumes and themes builds as flake checks
+- [ ] Add a flake output to test end users résumés and themes builds as flake checks
-- [ ] Add a flake output to use as flake init for end users resumes repositories
+- [ ] Add a flake output to use as flake init for end users résumés repositories
 - [ ] Add CI to update flake and themes